-As someone who puts a good portion of my annual income toward my addiction to super-blonde highlights, you can imagine my horror when a colorist divulged that another one of my addictions (hair oils) wasn't doing my freshly lightened strands any favors.
+If you put a good portion of your annual income toward an addiction to super-blonde highlights, you might be surprised to hear from colorists that another beauty addiction (hair oils) isn't doing those freshly lightened strands any favors.
 Huh?
-I thought to myself.
-How could a product claiming to heal dehydrated ends, revive lackluster tone, and basically gift my hair with Pantene-commercial allure possibly be a disservice?
+How could a product claiming to heal dehydrated ends, revive lackluster tone, and basically gift our strands with Pantene-commercial allure possibly be a disservice?

-If you fast-forward, I eventually learned that it didn't have as much to do with product type as it did with formulation—in other words, a few of my then-beloved hair oils (which shall go unnamed) featured rich amber and golden-hued oils that were actually having a rather disturbing effect on my buttery blonde locks.
-The problem: They were imparting a dark, brassy shade especially near my ends where I had concentrated my smoothing efforts over the months.
-So clarifying shampoo in one hand and a few new clear oils in the other, I began testing out new formulas.
+It actually doesn't have as much to do with product type as it does with formulation—in other words, a few hair oils featuring rich amber and golden-hued oils might actually be having a rather disturbing effect on your buttery blonde locks.
+The problem: Those oils may impart a dark, brassy shade especially near the ends, Fortunately, there are oils that actually help — rather than hinder — lightened locks.

 Loved by: Hallie Gould, senior editor

 Her "forever" oil for blonde hair, it only took Hallie a second to respond when asked for her go-to hair oil.
 (One quick word: The actual oil is clear and the bottle is tinted yellow—a tad deceiving at first!)
 A great option for all hair types (it will quench every texture from thick and curly to fine and thin), this camellia oil–based iteration is a luxe solution if you're looking for hydration, a full day's worth of UV protection, and a patent finish.
 Plus, you can basically use it however you like: from a moisturizing pre-shampoo treatment to a nourishing overnight fix for dry, color-treated strands.

 If you have lighter strands and wish to maintain your light color, opt for an ultra-light or 100% clear hair oil.